ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes.md

 - [ ] Find Captain Brand of the Golden Eclipse in the capital
 - [ ] Talk to Queen in capital
 - [ ] Find healer in Achtneil for Daniel.
-Her name is Gretchen.
+Her name is Gretchen
+- [ ] Find Hugo Bridgerson in the captial.
-- [ ] Go to Millstone ranch where they delivered the keystone.
+- [x] Go to Millstone ranch where they delivered the keystone.

 Fry C. Hopper.
 Frog wizard baker that gave us bag of holding, cookies that give +2 temp hit points, and greater healing potion.